adoptium/infrastructure/ansible/README.md

    cd /vagrant/playbooks
 ```

-1) Ensure that you have edited `hosts` file in `/etc/ansible/` or in the project root directory.
-For running locally `hosts` file should contain something as simple as `localhost ansible_connection=local`.
+Note:
+ - A `hosts` file containing `localhost ansible_connection=local` will already be present in the directory with the playbook scripts (`/vagrant/playbooks`).
+ - A public key file `id_rsa.pub` will already be present in the `/home/vagrant/.ssh/` folder

-2) Run a playbook to install dependencies, for Ubuntu 14.x on x86:
+1) Run a playbook to install dependencies, for Ubuntu 14.x on x86:

 `ansible-playbook -s ubuntu.yml`

 or

-`ansible-playbook -i /path/to/hosts -s ubuntu.yml`
+`ansible-playbook -i hosts -s ubuntu.yml`

 In case one or more tasks fail or should not be run in the local environment, see [Skipping one or more tags via CLI when running Ansible playbooks](#Skipping one or more tags via CLI when running Ansible playbooks) for further details.
 Ideally, the below can be run for smooth execution in the `vagrant` box:

 ```
-ansible-playbook -i ../../hosts -s ubuntu.yml --skip-tags="install_zulu,jenkins_authorized_key,nagios_add_key,add_zeus_user_key"
+ansible-playbook -i hosts -s ubuntu.yml --skip-tags="install_zulu,jenkins_authorized_key,nagios_add_key,add_zeus_user_key"
 ```

 # Running Manually